naomiec9/naomiec9/README.md

 - 👋 Hi, I’m @naomiec9 ✨ (or just Naomi!)
 - 👀 I’m interested in full stack web development
 - 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on - Maybe anything!
+- 💞️ I’m looking to collaborate on - Anything related to the above!
 Drop me a message.
 - 📬 You can reach me on Twitter @naomielizabeth.__
 ✨
 <!---